ShanaSkydancer/Waiter_Webapp/README.md

 	* The tables cell will turn red if there is more than 3 waiters working a day.
 	* Green if there is just 3 waiters working (the perfect amount).
 	* Stay white if there is less than 3 waiters working.
-	* As an admin you can press the 'reset' button and remove all waiters working for that week, so that the waiters can sumbit new working days for the next week.
+	* As an admin you can press the 'reset' button and remove all waiters working for that week, so that the waiters can submit new working days for the next week.

 ## Developers Section
 ---------------------